Alex96n/tauri-arm64/README.md

 ### 2. Run the Build Script

-You can run the toolchain from anywhere by specifying the the project folder and optionally the output folder using the flags:
+You can run the toolchain from anywhere by specifying the project folder and optionally the output folder using the flags:

 ```bash
 ./tauri-build.sh -p /path/to/tauri-project -o /path/to/output-folder